-\textbf{Main Results.} As shown in \cref{tab:maze}, the performance gap between HWM and PLDM widens as task horizon increases.
-Even when the flat planner performs reasonably well, it requires substantially higher test-time compute to match HWM performance (\cref{fig:compute_analysis}).
+\textbf{Main Results.} As shown in \cref{tab:maze}, the performance gap between HWM and PLDM widens as the task horizon increases.
+On the hardest setting, hierarchy nearly doubles the success rate from $44\%$ to $83\%$, suggesting that coarse subgoal planning is most beneficial for long-horizon navigation.
+Even in settings where the single-level planner performs reasonably well, it requires substantially higher test-time compute to match HWM performance (\cref{fig:compute_analysis}).
 In contrast, HWM achieves higher success with $4\times$ less compute.
-Notably, both PLDM variants— with and without hierarchy—outperform goal-conditioned and zero-shot RL policy baselines when generalizing to out-of-distribution maze layouts, highlighting the robustness of model-based planning to distribution shift in environment geometry.
+With or without hierarchy, both PLDM variants outperform goal-conditioned and zero-shot RL policy baselines when generalizing to out-of-distribution maze layouts, highlighting the robustness of model-based planning to distribution shift in environment geometry.
 See \cref{fig:maze_plans} for visualizations of high-level plans.